andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

 .. figure:: AppendixD_Collinearity.png

   Example of collinearity.
-If these three conditions (highlighed in green, red, and blue) always occur at the same time relative to each other, then it becomes impossible to determine how much each condition contributed to the overall convoluted signal, depicted here in magenta and pinned to a single value.
+If these three conditions (highlighted in green, red, and blue) always occur at the same time relative to each other, then it becomes impossible to determine how much each condition contributed to the overall convoluted signal, depicted here in magenta and pinned to a single value.
 Randomized intertrial intervals, or jitter, is needed to accurately disentangle the convoluted signal into its constituent parts.

 .. note::